Mixed Media: Exploring and Discovering with Mary Alice Braukman, NWS

 Art suppliers, at no cost, will provide some of the materials needed for this class.
 Download the list below for items you will need to bring.

-Materials List.
-Mixed Media Workshop with Mary Alice Braukman.
-Feb 2017
+Materials List (Updated).
+Mary Alice Braukman Feb 2017 Workshop.

 Mary Alice Braukman makes her home in St. Petersburg, FL and spends some time in Pisgah Forest, North Carolina.
 She works in mixed water media, collage, and assemblage.
 After graduation from Florida State University she taught art in the public school system in Hillsborough County and in the early 1960s became an art consultant for the Cherry Creek School District in the Denver, CO area.
 In 1991 and 1992, Mary Alice was president of the Florida Watercolor Society and served on the Society’s Executive Board until 1998.
 She was the Director of the Kanuga Watercolor Workshops for 17 years, held at the Kanuga Conference Center in Hendersonville, North Carolina.